You can now generate new prescriptions or fill medications directly from the medical record! To do that you will need to:

 Create a refill

-📌 You can change the refill type from in-house to external (or the other way around) if needed.
+📌 You have the flexibility to change the refill type from in-house to external (or vice versa) as needed.

 Check out a short video on how to refill a prescription👇